-Humane Officers are responsible for investigating animal abuse or neglect cases that have been reported by other law enforcement agencies or reported by concerned citizens.
+Humane Agents are responsible for investigating animal abuse or neglect cases that have been reported by other law enforcement agencies or reported by concerned citizens.
 They investigate abuse or neglect reports on all species of animals to insure the animals involved are cared for properly according to the laws of the State of Ohio.

-Please make the call.
+Please make the call!
 Without phone calls from concerned citizens who report cruelty in their neighborhoods, we wouldn’t know about most instances of animal abuse.
 It starts with YOU — that’s why it’s so important to be that voice for a helpless animal.

 Provide as much information as possible when reporting animal cruelty.
 The details that you provide can go a long way toward assisting an investigating officer.
 It helps to write down the type of cruelty you witnessed, who was involved, the date of the incident and where it took place.